 When space is limited, think about creating layers.
 Stacking things is a great use of space or a slim bookcase with organizing units on each shelf.
 Bathrooms will naturally attract a lot of small stuff – soaps, hand towels, toilet paper, lotion, cleaning products, shaving cream, razors, makeup, blow dryer, clippers, aspirin – that you’ll want to be able to hide in decorative boxes or other storage units.
 You want to try to minimize what you see but still have everything you need.

-Tricks to make a small room bigger
+A simple trick to make a small room bigger

 You can also add a large mirror to trick the eye into thinking the room is bigger than it is.
-This will help you not feel cramped when you are getting ready in your small bathroom.
+This will help you not feel cramped when you are getting ready while in your small bathroom.
 Colors and lighting can also help brighten and open up the small bathroom.

 Pick colors that match your skin tone